Control a Four-Digit Seven-Segment Display Using Serial Port

 Breadboard and jumper cables

-A 4-digit, 7-segment display with serial interface from SparkFun
+A four-digit, seven-segment display with serial interface from SparkFun

 Raspberry Pi hardware has a serial port exposed on the 2x13 expansion header.
 The serial port has two signals.
 A transmit signal line, TXD, and a receive signal line, RXD.
 Peripheral devices supporting serial communications are attached to these pins.
 There are other signal lines such as RTS/CTS but these are rarely used.